tomanizer/ms_copilot_automation/docs/cli.md

 ## Chat

 Send a prompt and print or save the response.
+If a prompt exceeds the configured character limit, it is split into ordered parts:

+- Non-final parts include a header like `[Part 1/3]` and instruct Copilot to wait.
+- The final part uses `[Part 3/3 - Final]` and instructs Copilot to process all parts together.

 ```bash
 ms-copilot chat "Draft a short status update"